-One of the most exciting techniques used by narrative writers is the careful weaving of a central element - or motif - throughout a story.
+One of the most exciting techniques used by narrative writers is the careful weaving of a central element, called a motif, throughout a story.
 This can be an object, a sound, an expression, a setting, or a sentiment.
 Keep reading for several motif examples in literature.

 Often, motifs spring to life through the use of repeated imagery or language.
 Sounds and visual descriptors can also encapsulate a motif, as they continue to reappear throughout a story.
 A popular one is the green light used by F. Scott Fitzgerald in The Great Gatsby.

 Motifs can also be woven through a story with phrases that keep reappearing.
 In Macbeth, Shakespeare uses the expression "fair is foul, and foul is fair" to centralize his sentiment about the constancy of good and evil and things not being what they seem.

 So now we know that a symbol contributes to a motif and a motif reinforces a theme.
 Let’s examine different scenarios where motifs might reappear to paint a masterful picture.
 What the motif could represent is shown in brackets.

 - A repeated reference or visual of shattered glass (something in life is about to break)